tshort/WebAssemblyCompiler.jl/docs/src/notes.md

 * Binaryen doesn't do any auto-vectorization.
 WebAssembly has basic SIMD types, but none are supported by WebAssemblyCompiler.

 * LoopVectorization doesn't work.
 It's LLVM specific.

+* Using overlays with `@jscall` of normal Julia code will block constant propagation by the Julia compiler because the Julia compiler can't know what's happening and can't run it in the existing process.

+* WebAssembly doesn't support circular references, but Julia does.
+What we do is assign a default value for the circular reference and hope it doesn't cause problems.
+This works for the Observables support because the circular references aren't used after the set of Observables is statically compiled.

+* The support of aliased objects may still be patchy.
+Some were fixed up recently, but I worry that some still lurk (meaning you might get a copy when you want two references to point to the same object).

 ## Comparing Approaches to Generating WebAssembly